de1chk1nd/f5-k8s-istio-lab/docs/source/k8s-ingress/basic-ingress-l7-route.rst

 =======================

 In this lab we'll check how Layer-7 Routing works.
-For this we set up 3 Ingress Ressources - all using the same IP and adding a host part (similar to the on used in TLS - local secret cert).
+For this we set up several Ingress Ressources - all using the same IP and/ using paths to route traffic.

 First and foremost update to current github repository (if not already done)::